Mobile OEM Advertising Industry Insights

 But First, What Exactly is Sideloading?

-Sideloading, a term that might not immediately make sense, is an unconventional approach to app installation, involving the downloading and running of apps on devices from sources other than the official app store linked to the device’s operating system.
-For mobile marketers and developers, understanding the process is important to know how to leverage the benefits of sideloading and navigating the potential challenges.
+Sideloading, a term that might not immediately make sense, refers to an alternative approach to app installation.
+It involves downloading and running apps on devices from sources other than the official app store linked to the device’s operating system.
+For mobile marketers and developers, understanding the process is increasingly important, not only to leverage the benefits of sideloading but also to navigate its potential challenges.

 How Fortnite Made the Epic Move to Sideloading – Bridging a Direct Connection with Users